pydanny/pydanny.com/blog/posts2019/06-30-moving-to-gridsome.md

 Requirements:

 - Must be a static site because Jamstack rocks
+- If not using .html extension, must easily redirect from .html to as not to annoy old readers
 - VueJS because it's my favorite frontend framework
 - Side note: Can I change my name to PyJsDanny?
 - Deploy on Netlify with Netlify CMS as a future option so I can edit posts on mobile devices